 If you have a scheduled appointment at our office and you are experiencing any of these symptoms, please know that your health is our number one concern and that we are happy to reschedule your appointment for a time when you are feeling better!

-For ANYONE WHO HAS SUSPICIOUS SYMPTOMS or confirmed exposure or virus, as well as those WHO ARE CARING FOR SOMEONE who has been exposed, exhibits suspicious symptoms or who has been diagnosed with virus:
+For ANYONE WHO HAS SUSPICIOUS SYMPTOMS or confirmed exposure or virus, as well as those WHO ARE CARING FOR SOMEONE who has been exposed, exhibits suspicious symptoms, or has been diagnosed with the virus:

 If your children are sick, keep them home!
 This will prevent them from spreading whatever germs they’re carrying as well as protect them from any germs floating around at school that they could be exposed to while their immune systems are compromised.

 We hope these tips are helpful and Thank you for your time!

 With the increased concern over the 2019 Novel Coronavirus (COVID-19), we would like to take this time to let you know that we care about your family’s health and want to reassure you that we are taking every precaution we can to avoid the potential threat of transmission in our office.

 Newton Street Dental has had thorough training in disease prevention, transmission, and infection control and is required to update this training every two years.
 Our standard protocol has always been to sterilize all instruments and disinfect all treatment rooms between patient appointments.
 We are routinely washing hands, donning new gloves, and cleaning all surfaces patients come in contact with, including countertops and door handles, with our antibacterial, antiviral, and antifungal wipes.

 We use universal precautions with all patients that include masks, gloves, clinical attire, and protective eyewear.
 Our staff at Newton Street Dental is diligent in recognizing signs of respiratory illness in themselves and will not come into the office if they have symptoms of acute respiratory illness until they are fever- and symptom-free for at least 24 hours.